jsmolka/blog/content/posts/the-slow-finale/index.md

   {{<image src="img/zelda-sword.png" caption="Not the Master Sword">}}
 {{</wrap>}}

 Seeing this gets you all hyped up.
-You jump right into the game, and then the slow slideshow starts.
+You jump right into the game and then the slow slideshow starts.
 What?
 The emulator doesn't even manage to run a 30-year-old game at full speed?
 Sorry to disappoint you.
 It reaches about 45% speed of the console.
 I could increase that to 65% by using free functions and variables instead of a class, but that doesn't seem worth it at this point.
 I may put more time into the language and the emulator to achieve the magic 100%, but for now, this is the finale.
 Stay tuned for the sequel.